riccitensor/mathplatform/README.md

-# MathAssistant AI
+# Math Platform

-**MathAssistant AI** is a cutting-edge AI-powered platform designed to assist mathematicians by integrating multiple theorem provers and advanced language models.
+**Math Platform** is a AI-powered tool designed to assist mathematicians by integrating multiple theorem provers and advanced language models.
 Leveraging tools like Lean, Prover9, Mace4, and more in the future, MathAssistant AI facilitates seamless interaction through natural language or Lean syntax, providing comprehensive support for formal proofs, theorem exploration, and mathematical research.

 ## Features